gruejay/container-runtime/docs/steps/step4.md

 a [great blog](https://web.archive.org/web/20240121103505/https://www.weave.works/blog/linux-namespaces-and-go-don-t-mix)
 in 2017 that reveals the problem.
 Even though that's now been fixed, and locked threads can't spawn new clones, we don't want to be forced to limit our entire program to a single thread, and if we need to enter existing namespaces with `setns(2)`, we need multiple calls, which could (if we are unlucky) end up on separate threads.

+There is another [interesting discussion](https://groups.google.com/g/golang-dev/c/6G4rq0DCKfo) in the Go-dev google group (again, pre-1.10 release) on the problems with `setns(2)` in Go.
+It touches on some of the issues with multithreading and syscalls, especially namespaces and fork/exec, some of which we don't avoid even after Go 1.10.

 ### The solutions